 - 1. From Setup, enter Page Layouts in the Quick Find box, then select Page Layouts under Cases. - 2.
 Select a page layout to work with. - 3.
 Click Custom Console Components. - 4.
 Scroll to the sidebar section where you want to add the quick action component.
 For example, to add it to the left sidebar, go to the Left Sidebar section. - 5.
 Configure the quick action component: - Field: Select the record field that the quick action affects.
 For example, if the quick action creates a contact record, select the Contact field. - Enable Linking: If selected, support agents can associate this record with a case.
 For example, a support agent can create a contact and link it to a case. - Create Action: Select the "Create" quick action.
 This quick action lets support agents create a record. - Update Action: Select the "Update" quick action.
-This quick action lets support agents update a record. - 6.
-Add more quick action components as needed.
+This quick action lets support agents update a record.

-Available in:
+Available in: Enterprise, Performance, Unlimited, and Developer Editions

-- Enterprise

-- Performance

-- Unlimited

-- Developer